10 Best Small Business CRMs Compared & Ranked in 2024

 7. Research CRM Platforms

-This may seem odd for us to say (and we do think you should research Close and try our 14-day free trial) but you should also identify two other CRMs that might be a good fit do your research.
+This may seem odd for us to say (and we think you should research Close and try our 14-day free trial) but you should also identify two other CRMs that might be a good fit for your research.
 Comparison sites like G2 allow you to run side-by-side CRM feature comparisons and read reviews from business owners just like you.